Mario Balotelli: Personality and public image

 Balotelli celebrated his goal against Manchester United in October 2011 by unveiling a shirt with the words, "Why always me?" on it, a celebration which seemingly disputes the accuracy of newspaper reports.
 The day before the match, Balotelli and his friends set part of Balotelli's house on fire when a firework was set off in it.
 Later that week, Balotelli was unveiled as Greater Manchester's ambassador for firework safety.
 On 5 November 2011, at the annual fireworks display at Edenbridge, Kent, a 12-metre tall bonfire effigy of Balotelli was unveiled, complete with a Super Mario hat, a house in the right hand and a "Giant TNT" firework in his left, which were reference to his recent incident.
 In December 2011, Balotelli broke a 48-hour curfew before Manchester City's match against Chelsea to go to a curry house, although he "was not drinking alcohol, signed autographs, posed for pictures with fellow diners and was involved in a mock sword-fight using rolling pins".
 The club launched an internal investigation.
 In March 2012, when Inter Milan (Balotelli's former club) held a press conference for their new manager Andrea Stramaccioni, Balotelli gatecrashed the event.
 On 27 June 2012, Balotelli explained why he doesn't celebrate when he scores: "When I score, I don't celebrate because it's my job.
 When a postman delivers letters, does he celebrate?"
 1 day later he scored a brace against Germany in the Euro semi finals and celebrated by taking off his shirt and flexing his muscles which popularized his quote due to the irony.
 In December 2012, Balotelli was due to take Manchester City to a Premier League tribunal to protest against a fine of two weeks' wages over his poor disciplinary record, but eventually dropped his application a day before the hearing.
 On 1 December 2014, Balotelli was accused of racism and antisemitism for posting an image on Instagram of the video game character Mario.
 The image promoted anti-racism by telling others to be like the character, attributing him qualities stereotypically associated with different ethnicities, ending the idea that he "jumps like a black man and grabs coins like a jew".
 In response to criticisms, he wrote, "My Mom is jewish so all of u shut up please."

 Personal life

+Balotelli's sister is married to the Nigerian footballer Obafemi Martins, and their son Kevin Martins is a professional footballer in Italy.
 In 2012, Balotelli featured in GQ, where he was named the second-best dressed man in the world behind British musician Tinie Tempah.
 Balotelli also appeared on the cover of the November 2012 edition of Time magazine.

 Balotelli is a fan of mixed martial arts and has said in the past he would love to compete in the sport professionally if he were not a footballer.